Golf Clubs for Beginners: What Do I Need in My Bag?

 PXG Golf Set

-One of the biggest investment decisions you will have to make as a beginner golfer is club selection.
+One of the biggest investment decisions you will have to make as a beginner golfer is a set of clubs.

-Although you are allowed to carry fourteen clubs most of the beginner golf sets you will find on the market come with twelve clubs.
+Although you are allowed to carry 14 clubs, most of the beginner golf sets you will find on the market come with 8–12 clubs.
+They also tend to include headcovers, bags, and other accessories to get you started.

 Let’s talk about individual club selection below: